aishwaryam21/TSF/README.md

 # TSF
-The Sparks Internship Student_scores task
+The Sparks Internship

 TASK 1 :
-  Student_scores: A simple Linear Regression model
+  Student_scores: A simple Linear Regression model TASK 2:
+  Iris_Species: No. of clusters and Visualization